From stray dogs to life-savers

 The best way to improve your skills is to practise as often as you can.
 I couldn’t stop taking pictures, even when my husband was back home again.
-With several other sick family members to take of, stress was still a major part of our lives.
+With several other sick family members to take care of, stress was still a major part of our lives.

 Photography had developed into something like occupational therapy.
 As I posted my pictures online, I had to come up with presentable ideas and pictures on a daily basis.
 I read every photography book I could lay my hands on.
 I don’t believe in my talent, I just shot pictures all the time.
 My pictures and skills got better and better.
-As my subjects were still to a great extent our dogs, more and more people asked if I could photograph their dogs, too.
+As my subjects were still mostly our dogs, more and more people asked if I could photograph their dogs, too.